-If you have been entertaining any fantasies of driving an epic road trip on the highway that runs between Alaska and the tip of South America, be prepared when you get to Panama.
+If you have been entertaining any fantasies of driving an epic road trip on the highway that runs from Alaska down to the tip of South America, be prepared when you get to Panama.
 You can't drive to Colombia from there.

-Yes, we're serious.
-Sure, it is true that the Pan-American Highway stretches from Prudhoe Bay, Alaska all the way down to Argentina's Tierra del Fuego National Park at its tip.
+The Pan-American Highway does stretch from Prudhoe Bay, Alaska all the way down to Tierra del Fuego National Park at the tip.
 On paper.
-But if you look at the map carefully, you will find one 90-km break in the road.
+But if you look at the map carefully, you will find one impenetrable, 90-kilometer gap in the road.
 Crossing the Darien Gap at the Panama-Colombia border has been called the world's most dangerous journey.

 Why is there no road through the Darien Gap?